SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tbody>
 <tr>
 <td style="text-align:left">ID</td>
-<td style="text-align:left">Unique ID of the device.
-For example, the ID could be an IMEI, serial number, etc. The ID field has to be <b>unique</b> as it uniquely identifies a LWM2M device.</td>
+<td style="text-align:left">Unique ID of the device, such as an IMEI or a serial number.
+The ID field must be <b>unique</b> as it uniquely identifies a LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">IDTYPE</td>